-Mr. DeFelice is an experienced General Counsel with a wealth of experience in a range of areas including technology, business management, compliance, and corporate governance.
-He currently is the Senior Vice President & General Counsel of Rackspace, a public leader in managed cloud technology services.
-He has served as the General Counsel and executive leader for a number of technology and healthcare companies.
-Gene has also held leadership positions in sales and marketing, as well as general management roles.
-He has a broad range of expertise, including in operations and business.
+Mr. DeFelice is an experienced corporate executive and legal leader with a wealth of knowledge in areas including business management, compliance, and corporate governance.
+He is currently the Managing Director of Novo Strategic Partners, a business management consulting firm.
+He has served as the General Counsel and executive leader for a number of organizations.
+Gene has also held leadership positions in sales and marketing, as well as general management roles in operations and business.
 Mr. DeFelice graduated from Rutgers University, received his doctorate of Law degree from Seton Hall University and a master’s of Business Administration with distinction from Webster University in Geneva, Switzerland.
 He previously served as a member of the Board of the International Institute of St. Louis and a member of the Board’s Executive Committee.

 Mr. Blackman is a corporate partner resident in the New York office of Fried, Frank, Harris, Shriver, & Jacobson, LLP.
 He joined the firm in 1966 and became a partner in 1973.
 Mr. Blackman has a wide-ranging practice that includes representing domestic and international clients in a variety of corporate transactions.
 His areas of expertise include the representation of Canadian companies in connection with cross-border financing, as well as merger and acquisition transactions and other matters involving the application of U.S. securities laws to foreign issuers.